PRIME MEMBER EXCLUSIVE | 3 Months Free Trial

 Text us your thoughts!

-In this quick follow-up to last week’s episode, we invited each of our guests to model a short, fun classroom debate.
-In just a few minutes, you can hear a sample debate that captures the spirit of productive mathematical argumentation—thoughtful, curious, and includes reasoning.
-Tune in for a rapid-fire glimpse of what these debates can look like in action!
+In this quick follow-up to last week’s episode, we invited our guest (Deborah) to model a short, fun classroom debate.
+In just a few minutes, you can hear a sample debate that captures the spirit of productive mathematical argumentation.
+Tune in for a rapid-fire glimpse of what these debates can look like in action as we ask the question:

 Listened to the episode?
 Now, it’s your turn to share!
 Find us on Social Media: @DebateMath to share your thoughts.